Nils von Schoultz

-Nils von Schoultz (October 7, 1807 - December 8, 1838) was a Swedish military officer, chemist, and adventurer of Finland-Swedish origin who led the Battle of the Windmill during the Upper Canada Rebellion in 1838.
+Nils Gustaf Ulrik von Schoultz (October 7, 1807 - December 8, 1838) was a Swedish military officer, chemist, and adventurer of Finland-Swedish origin who led the Battle of the Windmill during the Upper Canada Rebellion in 1838.

 Family and early life

-Nils von Schoultz was born as Nils Gustaf Ulrik von Schoultz on October 7, 1807, in the Finnish city of Vaasa, then part of the Kingdom of Sweden.
+Nils von Schoultz was born on October 7, 1807 in the Finnish city of Vaasa, then part of the Kingdom of Sweden.
 He was the second surviving child of the nobleman, Nils Fredrik von Schoultz, governor of Vaasa, a mid-ranking Swedish government official, and his wife Johanna Henrika Gripenberg.
 His younger sister was Johanna von Schoultz, who became comparatively famous in her own right as a talented opera singer described as being a “perfect soprano.”
 She was the first opera singer from Finland to travel internationally around Europe, and famed Italian composers like Gioachino Rossini, Gaetano Donizetti, and Vincenzo Bellini all composed pieces with her voice in mind.

 Only a few months after his birth, in February 1808, the Finnish War broke out between the Kingdom of Sweden and the Russian Empire, which was an ally of First French Empire.
 Although Nils Fredrik von Schoultz stayed behind to take up arms as an officer in the war, the family fled to Stockholm for the time being.
 The war ended with Sweden losing Finland to Russia in September 1809 under the Treaty of Fredrikshamn.
 The family remained in Stockholm and was soon after reunited with Nils Fredrik von Schoultz, who died seven years later in 1816, when his son Nils was only eight years old.